 10. You think it’s “just time to do it”.

 Again, tradition be damned.
 There’s no specific time you have to get married by.
 No age limit or cut-off date.

 There’s no rule book you have to go by, even if you made a pact with yourself that you’d marry the first person to look at you twice on some specific day.

-The only thing it’s just time to do is to go over this list one more time and make sure you’re ready for it!There's no rule book you have to go by, even if you made a pact with yourself that you'd marry the first person to look at you twice on some specific day.
+[socialpug_tweet tweet=”There’s no rule book you have to go by, even if you made a pact with yourself that you’d marry the first person to look at you twice on some specific day. #mediocrehousewife #marriage” display_tweet=”There’s no rule book you have to go by, even if you made a pact with yourself that you’d marry the first person to look at you twice on some specific day. “]

 If you are ready for it, then get started on that registry right away!

 Tell me if there’s anything you wish you’d thought about before getting married in the comments below!